nosoop/SM-TFCustomAttributeStarterPack/README.md

 1. Install the required runtime dependencies.
 2. [Download the latest `package.zip`][releases] (possibly stale) and unpack, or manually build the latest commit.
-Do *not* click the green "Clone or download" button unless you intend to build the project from yourself; that only gives you the source repository.
+Do *not* click the green "Code" button with the download-like icon.
+If you intend to build from source, refer to the [Building](#Building) section below.
 3. Copy the resulting `gamedata/`, and `plugins/` folders into your TF2 server's `addons/sourcemod/` folder.
 4. [Apply custom attributes][apply-custom] to your weapons.